FMFigueroa/CRUD-with-Node.js/README.md

 # CRUD with Node.js
-Hi there, This is a Crud Complete with node.js deployed in Heroku, I hope you useful.
+Hi there, This is a CRUD Complete with node.js deployed in Heroku, I hope you useful.
 <hr>
 <h2> 🚀 Check it in Heroku and test it:</h2>
 </br>
-## 📌Framework | Library | DataBase :
-### 🛠 About CRUD:
+###  📘 Content :
     - Express Config
     - Templates
     - Dynamic Files